RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 6. You may receive a certificate warning during the sign-in process.
 Click **Yes** to create the connection and connect to your deployed VM.
 You should connect successfully.
 Close the Windows Server and Dashboard windows that pop up.
 You should see a Blue Windows background.
 You are now in your virtual machine.

-Note: In your newly created virtual machine, disable both the public and private firewall by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall
+7. In your newly created virtual machine, disable both the public and private firewall by opening the Start menu > Settings > Network and Internet > Locate Windows Firewall

-7. Open up PowerShell on the virtual machine by clicking the **Start** button, and in Search type **PowerShell**, right click on **Windows PowerShell** to **Run as administrator**
+8. Open up PowerShell on the virtual machine by clicking the **Start** button, and in Search type **PowerShell**, right click on **Windows PowerShell** to **Run as administrator**

-8. In Powershell, try to ping vm2 by typing:
+9. In Powershell, try to ping vm2 by typing:

    ```PowerShell
    ping vm2
    ```

- 9. You should be successful.
+ 10. You should be successful.
 You have pinged VM2 from VM1.

 **Congratulations!** You have configured and deployed two virtual machines in a virtual network, and then you were able to connect them.